Benchmarking quantum devices beyond classical capabilities: Case study: Heavy-output frequency decay in IBM Brisbane processor

 \section{Case study: Heavy-output frequency decay in IBM Brisbane processor}

-To present the functionality of proposed tests we compared them with the standard Quantum Volume \cite{Cross2019} on a real device.
+To \blu{demonstrate} the functionality of the proposed tests we compared them with the standard Quantum Volume \cite{Cross2019} on a real device.
 For this purpose, we executed Quantum Volume, single parity and double parity circuits on the \textit{IBM Brisbane} quantum computer -- see \cref{fig:IBM}(a).
 We also simulated their action using the Qiskit Aer simulator \cite{Qiskit} to check how the obtained results change with the scale of errors in the simulated circuits -- see \cref{fig:IBM}(b),(c).
-The code used for testing and simulating quantum computer is available at \cite{bistronGithub_QV}.
+The code used for testing and simulating the quantum computer is available at \cite{bistronGithub_QV}.

-We started by examining heavy output frequency decay in \textit{IBM Brisbane} in the standard quantum volume test $h_s$, which requires classical simulation to determine heavy output subspace, and in parity preserving $h_p$ as well as double parity preserving $h_{dp}$ test.
-In our experiment we sampled 6-qubit quantum circuits composed of different number of layers $T$.
-In the QV test, the number of layers is equal to the number of qubits, $N=T$, but in order to compare behavior of investigated measures, circuits for $T = 1,\dots,8$ were considered.
+We started by examining heavy output frequency decay in \textit{IBM Brisbane} in the standard quantum volume test $h_s$, which requires classical simulation to determine heavy output subspace, and in the parity-preserving $h_p$ as well as the double parity-preserving $h_{dp}$ test.
+In our experiment we sampled 6-qubit quantum circuits composed of a different number of layers $T$.
+In the QV test, the number of layers is equal to the number of qubits, $N=T$, but in order to compare the behavior of the investigated measures, circuits for $T = 1,\dots,8$ were considered.

-Next, we compared considered benchmarks for reduced error levels, by performing Qiskit simulations of the computer with all its error parameters scaled by a factor $\lambda$.
+Next, we compared the considered benchmarks for reduced error levels, by performing Qiskit simulations of the computer with all its error parameters scaled by a factor $\lambda$.
 Then, analogous simulations were performed for systems with different numbers of qubits and layers.
-An example of such a simulation’s results is shown in \cref{fig:IBM}(b).
-These simulations were used to extract the $\lambda$ scale required to achieve Quantum Volume levels for benchmarks of interest.
+An example of such simulation results is shown in \cref{fig:IBM}(b).
+These simulations were used to extract the $\lambda$ scale required to achieve Quantum Volume levels for the benchmarks of interest.
 The results are presented in \cref{fig:IBM}(c).
 For further details see \rd{Appendix \ref{App:case_study}}.